 (c) One or more Other Customers may request access to view your Customer Data through the Product.
 If an Other Customer requests access to your Customer Data, you will be notified through the Product of the Customer Data to which the Other Customer has requested access.
 You grant us a licence to disclose the Customer Data to Other Customers through the Product to the extent you provide your consent to that disclosure via the Product.
 You may withdraw your consent to sharing of Customer Data with Other Customers at any time through the Product settings.

-(ii) you acknowledge that all rights, title and interest (including all Intellectual Property Rights) in the OC Data remain vested in the Other Customers; and
+(i) you acknowledge that all rights, title and interest (including all Intellectual Property Rights) in that OC Data remain vested in the relevant Other Customer(s); and;

 6.2 Contributor Data